 Get ready to strike while the iron’s hot!
-The shipsmithing class provides an opportunity for students to focus on a craft found in every 19th century seaport.
-You’ll work with a master craftsman in the coal-fired forge in the Seaport’s historic Driggs Shipsmith shop, where you’ll create hooks, nails and a selection of objects useful in the past and present.
+The shipsmithing class provides an opportunity for students to focus on a craft found in every nineteenth-century seaport.
+You’ll work with a master craftspeople in the coal-fired forge in the Seaport’s historic Driggs Shipsmith shop, where you’ll create hooks, nails and a selection of objects used in the past and present.

 You’ll work in Charles Mallory’s sail loft while learning the many skills and techniques utilized in sailmaking, along with just a touch of sailing theory.
-You’ll begin by making a sailor’s ditty bag and sea bag—your very own hand-made matching luggage set.
-To the untrained eye, a ditty bag is but a simple pouch; to the initiated, however, it is a showcase of the unparalleled craft of the sailmaker.
-Everything from the hand-stitched seam to the elegantly seized rope work prepares the maker for all the skills needed to make a sail.
+You’ll begin by making a sailor’s ditty bag and sea bag—your very own, handmade, matching luggage set.
+To the untrained eye, a ditty bag is a simple pouch; to the initiated, it showcases the unparalleled craft of the sailmaker.
 From these humble beginnings, you will hone your skills and technique, first with a ditty bag, then with the larger sea bag, and bring them to fruition in the creation of a sail.